Get $1000 bonuses for Kentucky Derby 2026: How, where to bet at TwinSpires, FanDuel Racing, 1/ST BET, DK Horse

 Kentucky Derby betting is in full swing.
 See exclusive Kentucky Derby promo codes for sites like TwinSpires, FanDuel Racing and DK Horse

-Kentucky Derby betting has exploded in recent years, but knowing which Kentucky Derby horses have a realistic shot of winning at Churchill Downs on Saturday can be a difficult task if you're not familiar with the entire 2026 Kentucky Derby field.
-If you're wondering how to bet on the Kentucky Derby 2026, looking at historic Kentucky Derby trends is a start.
-The post-time favorite hasn't won the Kentucky Derby since Justify in 2018.
-According to the latest 2026 Kentucky Derby odds, Renegade is the 4-1 favorite.
-Renegade will break from post No. 1, which has not produced a winner since Ferdinand in 1986.
-Claim your supersized TwinSpires offer here with the offer code CBSSPORTS, which is higher than what's available to the general public:
+The 2026 Kentucky Derby post time on Saturday at Churchill Downs is 6:57 p.m.
+ET and the rise of online racebooks means that you don't have to be at the track or OTB to participate in Kentucky Derby betting.
+Bob Baffert is a name familiar to casual horse racing fans and the six-time Kentucky Derby winner has two 2026 Kentucky Derby horses.
+Potente was the Santa Anita Derby runner-up and is 20-1 in the 2026 Kentucky Derby odds, while Litmus Test was seventh at the Arkansas Derby, but has a graded stakes win and is 30-1.
+Claim your exclusive TwinSpires offer here with the offer code CBSSPORTS, which is higher than what's available to the general public:

-Other notable Kentucky Derby 2026 contenders include Commandment (6-1), Further Ado (6-1) and Chief Wallabee (8-1).
-If you're looking to boost your betting bankroll ahead of the 152nd Run for the Roses, there are multiple Kentucky Derby promos available at horse racing betting apps..
+Todd Pletcher is arguably the most famous trainer outside of Baffert and the two-time Kentucky Derby winner will saddle his 67th horse in the first leg of the Triple Crown with race favorite Renegade (4-1).
+Commandment (6-1), Further Ado (6-1) and Chief Wallabee (8-1) are also among the top 2026 Kentucky Derby contenders.
 If you're looking for how to bet on the Kentucky Derby, where to bet on the Kentucky Derby or the best Kentucky Derby betting apps, we have you covered.
 Before placing any Kentucky Derby bets, be sure to check out the FanDuel Racing promo code, TwinSpires offer code, DraftKings racing promo code and 1/ST BET promo code.
 Sign up for FanDuel Racing, where new users can bet $5 and get $25 in racing credits, win or lose:

 Where to bet the Kentucky Derby 2026